monaSalih/monaSalih-HTML_CSS_project_brief/README.md

-# 📝 JS Capstone Project: Personalized Productivity Dashboard
+# 🌟 Capstone Project

-## 🎯 Project Overview

-The **Personalized Productivity Dashboard** is a dynamic, interactive web application built using **HTML, CSS, and JavaScript**.
-This project allows students to create a dashboard with features such as a greeting message, to-do list management, daily motivational quotes from an external API, and a light/dark mode toggle that stores user preferences in Web Storage.
-This will help students integrate and apply the key JavaScript concepts learned throughout the course.
+# Personal Portfolio Website

 ---

+## 📝 Short Brief

+Students will design and build a **fully responsive personal portfolio website** using only **HTML and CSS**.
+The project will serve as a professional digital resume and showcase space for developers.
+It should feature structured content, responsive layout, stylish design, and thoughtful interactivity through animations and transitions.

+This project consolidates all foundational front-end skills learned during the course.

+---

 ## 🧰 Tech Competencies Acquired

-By completing this project, students will demonstrate proficiency in:
+By completing this project, students will acquire and demonstrate proficiency in:

+- Structuring websites with **semantic HTML**
-- Structuring a project using **HTML, CSS, and JavaScript (ES5/ES6)**.
+- Designing modern responsive layouts using **CSS Flexbox and Grid**
-- Writing **clean, modular, and readable JavaScript** code.
-- Creating **interactive UIs** through **DOM manipulation and event handling**.
+- Applying **CSS transitions, animations, and hover effects**
-- Using **localStorage/sessionStorage** for persistent settings.
+- Using **media queries** for device responsiveness
-- Integrating **external APIs** (JSON-based) and rendering their data.
-- Designing **responsive layouts** with Flexbox or Grid.
+- Building **accessible, readable, and maintainable code**
+- Organizing scalable CSS with good naming conventions (e.g., BEM)
-- Using **Git and GitHub** for version control and collaboration.
+- Version control using **Git and GitHub**
-- Writing basic **documentation** and code walkthroughs.
+- Writing and presenting basic **project documentation**

 ---

 ## 🌍 Project Context

-As a **junior developer at a startup**, you are tasked with building a **Personal Productivity Dashboard** MVP that runs in any browser without server-side code.
-The dashboard will enable users to:

-- Add, edit, and delete tasks 📋.
-- View a daily motivational quote (pulled from an API).
-- Switch between light and dark themes 🌑☀️.
-- See a personalized greeting based on the time of day 🙋🏻‍♂️.

-The project also serves as an opportunity to showcase your dynamic JavaScript skills and proficiency in core front-end technologies.
+Imagine you're a **junior front-end developer** or a freelancer preparing to apply for jobs or showcase your web capabilities.

+You’ve been asked to design and publish your **personal portfolio website** that:

+- Introduces you professionally 👨🏻‍💻
+- Displays your skillset and background 🛠️
+- Showcases your projects 🧰
+- Allows potential employers or clients to contact you 📬

+This site will act as your live resume, demonstrating your ability to structure, style, and present content effectively using just HTML and CSS.

 ---